 Pre-College Musical Theatre Institute

-- Master class with special guest Broadway Artist.
+- Master classes with special guests

 - Dance classes in Tap, Jazz and Broadway Styles